 Double exposure is a distinct method that can “trigger” unique interpretations.

 Double exposure images typically would feature a silhouette.

-It’s also good to note that double exposure pictures don’t have to be serious all the time— in fact, it can be humorous too!
+It’s also good to note that double-exposure pictures don’t have to be serious all the time— in fact, they can be humorous too!

 You can achieve this double exposure effect using different techniques, from using a DSLR camera, to using photo editing programs like Adobe Photoshop to superimpose existing images.

 It’s not very hard to create these images, but you do need some practice to perfect the double exposure technique.

 The more experience you have with double exposure, the more effective your storytelling would be.
 If you are interested in learning how to achieve the double exposure definition, keep reading the sections below to get you started.